WWE News: ‘WrestleMania 35’ Could Be The Longest WWE Event In History

 On top of the main pay-per-view on Sunday, there will also be the WWE Hall of Fame ceremony and NXT Takeover.
 After Sunday’s big event, there will be Monday Night Raw and SmackDown Live following it to kick off the new year of wrestling and start things somewhat fresh.

-An event like WrestleMania 35 is huge for superstars as it is a big pay day for them and they can get a lot of royalties from home releases and repeated viewings.
+An event like WrestleMania 35 is huge for superstars as it is a big payday for them, and they can get a lot of royalties from home releases and repeated viewings.
 Making the event as long as WWE is planning on making it would ensure that almost everyone would have a chance at being on the card and receiving ample time.

 Wrestling Inc. reported that the new four-hour window for most monthly PPVs and five-hour window for the “Big Four” has been confirmed.
 SummerSlam, Survivor Series, and Royal Rumble will all clock in around five hours but WrestleMania 35 is apparently going to obliterate that window.